insights

 Inaccurate data leads to bad decisions

-Excess inventory drains cash
+Excess stock silently drains cash

 There's no early warning system